Drunk Driving Accident Attorney in San Antonio, TX

 Are Drunk Drivers Always at Fault in San Antonio?

 While you may assume that an intoxicated driver involved in an accident is automatically at fault for causing it, that may not always be the case.
-For example, a sober driver who runs a red light may be responsible for causing an accident with a drunk driver who had the green light, although the drunk driver may be held partially at fault if, for example, they could have safely avoided the collision with the vehicle running the red light.
-With that said, an impaired driver involved in a crash will often be held liable for (partially or totally) causing the harm resulting from that accident.
+For example, a sober driver who runs a red light may be responsible for causing a car accident with a drunk driver who had the green light, although drunk drivers may be held partially at fault if, for example, they could have safely avoided the collision with the vehicle running the red light.
+With that said, an impaired driver involved in a crash will often be held liable for (partially or totally) causing the harm resulting from that DUI accident.